 Technical requirements for ResNet connection are listed in Department of Residence publications and at the ResNet website.

 The concern for the safety and security of our residents is shared by all segments of the university.
 Residence halls are locked each night at 9 p.m.
 Residents gain access with their outside door keys.
 Guests in the halls after that time should be escorted by a hall resident.
 The university also has a full-time professional police department.

-As soon as you are notified that you have been admitted to UNI and paid the $320 admissions acceptance fee, we urge you to contract on-line for housing.
+As soon as you are notified that you have been admitted to UNI and paid the $320 admissions acceptance fee, we urge you to contract online for housing.
 Contract early.
 The sooner you submit a contract, the more likely you will be to get the preferences you indicate.

-The residence hall and dining contract describes that commitment you made to the university and that we make to you regarding your on-campus housing and dining arrangements for the full academic year.
+The residence hall and dining contract confirms the commitment you made to the university and that we make to you regarding your on-campus housing and dining arrangements for the full academic year.
 The 2-Year Advantage Plan with the rate freeze covers two academic years.
-Besides choices of residence hall and meal plan, you may also indicate preferences related to various Community Living Options.
+Besides choices of residence hall and meal plan, you may also indicate preferences related to various Community Living options.

 Housing and dining rates for the University of Northern Iowa are among the lowest in Iowa, which includes over two dozen four-year colleges and universities.
 The Financial Aid Office estimates that the average cost of living on campus at UNI is approximately $800 LESS per academic year than living off campus.
 Students who select the 2-Year Advantage Plan reserve access to first year rates for two academic years.
 Click here to view the current rates.

-A meal plan is part of the housing and dining contract at the University of Northern Iowa.
+Yes, a meal plan is part of the housing and dining contract at the University of Northern Iowa.
 The meal plan gives students freedom from grocery shopping, cooking and cleaning up and provides good daily nutrition.
 Students residing in Panther Villiage and ROTH have the option to enroll in a meal plan.